-In accordance with commercial legislation, with each of the items of the balance sheet, income statement, statement of changes in equity and statement of cash flows, corresponding figures of the previous fiscal year are presented in addition to the figures of 2022 for comparison purposes.
-Furthermore, the notes include quantitative information from the previous year, except when an accounting standard specifically provides that it is not required.
+In accordance with commercial legislation, with each of the items of the balance sheet, income statement, statement of changes in equity and statement of cash flows, corresponding figures of the previous fiscal year are presented in addition to the figures of 2023 for comparison purposes.
+The report includes quantitative information for the previous year, except when an accounting standard specifically indicates that this is not necessary.